-Applications for Design-based pathways must include a detailed life cycle analysis of the anticipated pathway performed using the CA-GREET3.0 model, and an LCA report as described in 95488.7(a)(2) detailing facility plans and specifications expected during commercial operation.
+Applications for Design-based pathways must include a detailed life cycle analysis of the anticipated pathway performed using the CA-GREET4.0 model, and an LCA report as described in 95488.7(a)(2) detailing facility plans and specifications expected during commercial operation.

 The Executive Officer may, fully at his or her discretion, choose to conduct a detailed evaluation of the submitted information and evaluate whether the applicant provided a sufficient level of detail to warrant confidence in energy consumption and other key CI performance metrics.
-If the Executive Officer chooses to undertake such a review, and the Executive Officer agrees that the pathway warrants publication on the LCFS web site, a Design-based pathway summary will be posted for public comment as detailed in section 95488.7(d)(5) for Tier 2 pathways.
+If the Executive Officer chooses to undertake such a review, and the Executive Officer agrees that the pathway warrants publication on the LCFS website, a Design-based pathway summary will be posted for public comment as detailed in section 95488.7(d)(5) for Tier 2 pathways.
 Executive Officer approval of Design-based pathways will generally be contingent upon meeting the requirements detailed in section 95488.7, exclusive of the requirement to obtain a validation statement.

 Ineligibility for credit generation.
 Design-based pathways are not eligible to report fuel volumes to the LRT-CBTS or generate credits.
 After a pathway has been in production for at least three months, in order to be eligible to report and generate credits, the applicant must complete a Provisional pathway application per section 95488.9(c).